[nginx] Explaining how to view, configure, and locate access logs

 • 4xx: Client error response

-• 5xx: Server error response
+• 5xx: Server Error Response

-503 (server cannot process).
+and 503 (server unable to process).

 User-Agent